-We look at the features of Tri-Ply Clad, including heating, durability, safety and stability, budget, warranty, pros and cons, buying sets vs. individal pieces, and more.
+We look at the features of Tri-Ply Clad, including heating, durability, safety and stability, budget, warranty, pros and cons, sets vs. individal pieces, and more.
 We also look at how Tri-Ply Clad actually compares to All-Clad D3 (plus features to consider when buying clad stainless steel cookware).

 Tramontina Tri-Ply Clad Cookware Summary